 “Pregnant women say they feel it when they are on their feet for too long, or when they are getting up from sitting, or when sneezing or coughing,” says Giglio.
 “Sometimes women feel it when they are exercising or making a sudden movement; others say they feel it any time of the day, mostly when they’re in motion, not typically while lying still.”

 How can I alleviate round ligament pain?

 Pay attention to when you are feeling round ligament pain the most, Giglio advises.
 Is it when you get up from sitting?
 When exercising?
 When sneezing?
 Figuring out when you tend to get the pain—becoming aware of the patterns—can help keep it from happening too often.
-Here is some concrete advice to avoid round ligament pain during pregnancy:
+Here is some concrete advice to avoid this specific type of hip pain during pregnancy:

 - Stand up slowly.
 Wait for the muscles and ligaments to settle into a standing position before moving or walking.

 - Sit down or flex the hips just before sneezing or coughing.

 - Use warm compresses and take warm baths.

 - Prioritize strength and flexibility.
 Keeping your core strong and both legs strong and flexible can help to ease the pain.